Graded hypoellipticity of BGG sequences: Graded hypoelliptic sequences

 \section{Graded hypoelliptic sequences}

 The de~Rham differentials on a filtered manifold will in general have Heisenberg order strictly larger than one, and the de~Rham complex will in general not be Rockland in the sense of Definition~\ref{def.Hypo-seq}.
-In this section we will see that the de~Rham complex is, however, Rockland in an appropriate graded sense.
+The de~Rham complex is, however, Rockland in an appropriate graded sense.
 More generally, this remains true for the sequence obtained by extending a linear connection to vector bundle valued differential forms, provided the curvature satisfies an algebraic condition, see Proposition~\ref{P:hypo} below.
-Regarding these de~Rham sequences as graded Rockland sequences, permits to extract (split off) graded Rockland sequences of (higher order) differential operators acting between vector bundles of smaller rank, see Theorem~\ref{T:D} and Corollary~\ref{C:D} below.
-Since all curved BGG sequences \cite{CSS01,CD01} of regular parabolic geometries appear in this way, the latter are all graded Rockland, see Corollary~\ref{C:BGG} below.
+Regarding these de~Rham sequences as graded Rockland sequences, allows extracting (splitting off) graded Rockland sequences of (higher order) differential operators acting between vector bundles of smaller rank, see Theorem~\ref{T:D} and Corollary~\ref{C:D} below.
+This construction generalizes a construction for the de Rham complex on contact manifolds \cite{R90,R94} and more general C-C spaces \cite{R99,R01} due to Rumin.
+Since all curved Bernstein--Gelfand--Gelfand (BGG) sequences \cite{CSS01,CD01} of regular parabolic geometries appear in this way, the latter are all graded Rockland, see Corollary~\ref{C:BGG} below.
 In some cases, the sequences thus obtain are even Rockland in the ungraded sense of Section~\ref{SS:hesDO}.
-In particular, this is happens for the BGG sequences associated with a generic rank two distribution in dimension five, see Example~\ref{Ex:BGG235} below.
+In particular, this happens for the BGG sequences associated with a generic rank two distribution in dimension five, see Example~\ref{Ex:BGG235} below.